 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Avinor AS reported total carbon emissions of approximately 613,546,000 kg CO2e.
-This figure includes 5,693,000 kg CO2e from Scope 1 emissions, 136,485,000 kg CO2e from Scope 2 emissions (market-based), and a significant 471,368,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from the use of sold products (433,321,000 kg CO2e) and employee commuting (4,502,000 kg CO2e).
+This includes 5,693,000 kg CO2e from Scope 1 emissions, 136,485,000 kg CO2e from Scope 2 emissions (market-based), and a significant 471,368,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions are primarily driven by the use of sold products, which accounted for about 433,321,000 kg CO2e.
 Avinor has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
 The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the baseline year.
-Additionally, Avinor aims for 71% of its customers, based on emissions from the use of sold products, to have science-based targets by 2028.
-Long-term, the company commits to a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also relative to the 2022 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Avinor's commitment to sustainable practices within the air transportation sector.
-The company’s emissions data and reduction targets are not cascaded from any parent organization, indicating that these figures and commitments are independently reported by Avinor AS.
+Furthermore, Avinor commits that 71% of its customers, based on emissions from the use of sold products, will have science-based targets by 2028.
+Long-term, the company aims to achieve a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from the 2022 baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Avinor's commitment to sustainable practices within the air transportation sector.
+The targets encompass land-related emissions and removals from bioenergy feedstocks, ensuring a comprehensive approach to emissions reduction.

 Access structured emissions data, company-specific emission factors, and source documents